 Cons of Flying

-Do also consider the current landscape of our world since the Corona virus arrived.
+Do also consider the current landscape of our world since the Coronavirus arrived.
 Being on a plane poses a greater risk of contracting viruses than driving.
 If you are at a higher risk for serious illness, it might not be a good idea to put yourself on a plane full of potentially sick people.

 Pros of Driving

 Driving is another option for holiday travel, especially if you’re only going a short distance or want to take some scenic detours along the way.
 With driving, you have complete control over where you stop, how long you stay there, and when you arrive at your destination.
 Gas is typically much cheaper than plane tickets, however, it has been fluctuating lately.
-Renting a car can also save fuel cost if you get a vehicle with better gas mileage.
+Renting a car can also save fuel costs if you get a vehicle with better gas mileage.
 When you drive, you can easily stop whenever and wherever you want to take in the sights or just stretch your legs.
 You can also bring along as many items without worrying about airline restrictions.

 Cons of Driving

-Depending on your destination, a road trip could take all day, or even multiple days if you don’t do well on long trips.
+flying vs driving this holiday seasonDepending on your destination, a road trip could take all day, or even multiple days if you don’t do well on long trips.
 This also means that it might not be feasible for those who have limited vacation time or need to be at their destination quickly.
-Additionally, driving for long periods of time can be tedious and boring for some people, especially children and teens.
+Additionally, driving for long periods can be tedious for some people, especially children and teens.

 There is also a greater risk of accidents during the holiday season because of inclement weather, drunk drivers, and an increase in traffic volume.
 Truck and car accidents can be devastating even when they’re minor, so it’s important to make sure you drive safely and pay attention to the road.